-Very small, repetitive injuries to the feet -- like those caused by poorly fitting shoes -- can lead to bigger problems, experts say.
-That's because problems such as calluses, blisters, sores, infections, and foot ulcers often appear on areas of the foot that are numb and pressure or injury may go unnoticed.
+Small injuries to your feet, like those caused by shoes that don’t fit well, can lead to bigger problems.
+That's because calluses, blisters, sores, infections, and foot ulcers often appear in places that are numb from nerve damage.
+You may not notice the injury.